 A substance use disorder (SUD) impacts the entire family system, which is why addiction is sometimes referred to as a “family disease.”
 Unknowingly, family members often take on any one of a number of new roles as a way to cope with and compensate for the addiction.
 The resulting “homeostasis” can be fraught with dysfunction that, if left untreated, may impede a client’s long-term recovery.

-Our Wellness Program, Two-Day Intensive Workshop or both, can give families a leg-up in achieving long-term recovery for their loved one and for themselves.
+Our Wellness Program, Two-Day Intensive Workshop or both, can give families of addicts a leg-up in achieving long-term recovery for their loved one and for themselves.
 The more supported our families are, the better able they are to engage in healthy self-care while providing support to their loved one in healthy ways.

 By encouraging and optimizing family engagement and support, our Family Program gives clients and their families a firm, evidence-based foothold in recovery that has the potential to have a lasting positive impact across a lifetime. – Chief Clinical Officer Anna Ciulla, LMHC, RD, LD